An innovative influence in music and broadcasting arrived aboard the Galaxy this week, in the shape of John Peel

 Everybody Needs Somebody To Love | Wilson Pickett |

 "We were very chuffed at the reception our record got as we were not sure if it had been widely heard in the North" Young Idea were Tony Cox, from London on piano, guitar and vocals alongside the grandly-named Douglas Ugo Granville Allesandro MacRea-Brown, (known for short as Douglas MacRea-Brown) from Florence, Italy on guitar and vocals.
 Last seen in Field's Festive Forty, Dec 25th '66, with Gotta Get Out Of The Mess I'm In, Young Idea were currently on their first nationwide tour with the Hollies, Paul Jones, The Spencer Davis Group and the Tremeloes.
 The group's account of their experiences on the tour, as told to Record Mirror, can be read by clicking on the picture.
 Unfortunately, nobody thought to caption the photo as to which of the Young Idea is Tony and which is Douglas.
-It sounds as if they were concerned that only Radio London and other southern stations were playing the record, but it appears that those up North were airing it too.
-The duo was probably included on the tour because Messrs Clarke, Hicks and Nash wrote Peculiar Situation, which the Hollies had included on their 1966 album For Certain Because.
-Read the lyrics to Peculiar Situation here. |
+They were concerned that only Radio London and other southern pirates were playing the record and it was unknown outside their transmission areas, but it transpired that those up North were airing it too.
+The duo was probably included on the tour because Messrs Clarke, Hicks and Nash wrote Peculiar Situation. like the Keith climber, Tell Me To My Face*, the song was from the Hollies 1966 album For Certain Because. |

 I'm Going Out (The Same Way I Came In) | Kiki Dee | Fontana TF 792 |